Do you want to use Google Analytics for business to take your website, marketing, and revenue to the next level, but you’re not sure where to start?

 7. Create Region-Specific Content

-Do you ever wonder which country your visitors are from?
+Do you ever wonder which countries your visitors are from?
 Google Analytics can help identify the geographic location of your visitors.
 Using the data, you can create content for people from different regions.

-In the ExactMetrics Overview report, you can see the top 10 countries and the number of people that visit your site from that particular location.
-Then use this information to create content and boost website traffic.
+In the ExactMetrics Overview report, you can see your Top 10 Countries and the number of people that visit your site from each location.
+Use this information to create region-specific content to boost website traffic.

 Let’s say you have a website that covers fashion topics, and one of the high-traffic countries is India.
-You can create content for users like the top 10 Indian fashion designers to follow on Instagram.
-And if your traffic is from the United States, you can cover posts about 15 best-dressed celebrities at the Oscars.
+You can create content for these users, like “The Top 10 Indian Fashion Designers to Follow on Instagram.”
+If your traffic is from the United States, you can cover posts like “15 Best-Dressed Celebrities at the Oscars.”

-And you can also find out which languages to translate your content.
-Offering content in a user’s local language can increase engagement and conversions.
+You can also use this report to find out which languages to translate your content into.
+Offering content in users’ local languages is a great way to use Google Analytics for business engagement and increased conversions.

 For more details, check out this step-by-step guide on how to automatically translate WordPress.